AliceO2Group/AliceO2/Utilities/Tools/README.md

 or `commit_id=HEAD^^^` when we compare to the state 3 commits ago.

 The pull request checker uses this mechanism to provide faster checks on github.

+# Configuring emacs to format according ALICE Coding guidelines

+While not 100% ok, the file `Utilities/Tools/google-c-style.el` closely matches our coding guidelines and can be used by emacs users as a template for their environment.